Lofe-Development/docusaurus-ghpages-example/README.md

 # docusaurus-ghpages-example

-An example of building a [Docusaurus](https://docusaurus.io/) website with Gradle and deploying it to GitHub Pages.
+An example of building a [Docusaurus](https://docusaurus.io/) website with [Gradle](https://www.gradle.org) and deploying it to GitHub Pages.

 ## Building the Site
 TBD

 ## Deploying the Site
-TBDf
+TBD

 ## License
 MIT License